 I’ve also been to El Salvador, to the heart in San Salvador, and to Soyapango, Santa Tecla, San Jose Guayabal, and more.

 And I’ve been to Guatemala.
 To the City of Guatemala, as well as to Tikal, and the adjacent city of Flores in Peten.

 Finally, in 2017 I made it to Japan.
 To the marvelous city of Tokyo and its various mini-cities or Japanese pueblos; through Shibuya, Ginza, and Harajuku, as well to the historic Kyoto; to the wonderful city of Osaka, and even to the great city of Hiroshima as well.

 I’ve met many wonderful people through each of these trips, and am still in contact with many of them.
 Together, they form what Los Angeles and the world is to me today.

 And if on the 780 bus ten years ago someone had told me that I’d get to see all of these places and more, I can only imagine how curious I’d find it all.
 Now, I’m only more curious about how the next ten years through The City and the world will unfold.

 One thing is certain to me, however.
 The seats of L.A’s Metro buses–whether on the back-corner or elsewhere–are congenial places to write one’s thoughts out, to claim one’s dreams, and to imagine all the other places we can see and be a part of.
 Just as well, the city of Los Angeles is quite the city to write in.
-Together, these are the ‘Goldilocks conditions’ that have transported me across the world, and still do.
+Together, these are the ‘Goldilocks conditions’ that have transported me across the world, and which still do.

-So let’s continue writing, Los Angeles.
+So let’s keep writing, Los Angeles.